GoogleChromeLabs/quicklink/README.md

 * `timeoutFn`: Function for specifying a timeout.
 Defaults to `requestIdleCallback`.
 Can also be swapped out for a custom function like [networkIdleCallback](https://github.com/pastelsky/network-idle-callback) (see demos)
 * `priority`: Boolean specifying preferred priority for fetches.
 Defaults to `false`. `true` will attempt to use the `fetch()` API where supported (rather than rel=prefetch)
 * `origins`: Static array of URL hostname strings that are allowed to be prefetched.
 Defaults to the same domain origin, which prevents _any_ cross-origin requests.
+* `ignores`: A RegExp, Function, or Array that further determines if a URL should be prefetched.
+These execute _after_ origin matching.

 TODO:
 * Explore detecting file-extension of resources and using [rel=preload](https://w3c.github.io/preload/) for high priority fetches